kfrey-idm/emodpy-hiv/docs/index.rst

 Additional information about how to use |IT_s| can be found at in :doc:`idmtools:index`.
-Additional information about |EMOD_s| HIV parameters can be found in :doc:`emod-hiv:parameter-overview`.
+Additional information about |EMOD_s| HIV parameters can be found in :doc:`emod/parameter-overview`.

 If you have questions, see :doc:`emodpy:faq` for general questions about all
 |EMODPY_s| functionality or :doc:`faq` for functionality specific to |EMODPY_hiv|.